shaziyev/dark-software-factory/README.md

 ## The Spec-Driven Approach

-Instead of interactive coding via prompts, we provide coding agents with a complete specification:
+Instead of interactive coding via prompts, we provide coding agents with a [complete specification](baseline/requirements.md).

 The spec includes:
 - Product requirements
 - Technical constraints